Storidge/cio-user-guide/getting_started/why_profiles.md

 # Why profiles

 CIO makes it really easy to manage storage through the concept of profiles.
 Profiles provide a simple way to declare application requirements through YAML formatted files.
-They can be used to provision storage for applications, different classes of service, frameworks, customers, etc.

 Profiles already tuned for specific use cases can be saved and reused, making it easier to deliver repeatable and consistent services.